abhiguptain/abhiguptain.github.io/pages/terms-of-service.md

 ## Contact Information

-If you have any questions or concerns about these Terms, please contact Abhinav Gupta directly at abhi@abhigupta.io.
+If you have any questions or concerns about these Terms, please contact Abhinav Gupta directly at abhi@abhigupta.in.